What Is the Komodo Platform (KMD)? | All You Need to Know

 From there, the Jumblr sends your tokens to a new address of your choosing.
 Your tokens are now completely anonymous.
 There’s a 0.3% fee (payable in KMD tokens) to use the Jumblr.

 The Jumblr is also connected to the BarterDEX, so you can add anonymity to any of the tokens you trade with as well.
+Currently, you need to perform this action manually, but the team plans to automate the anonymization once the Komodo Platform reaches further adoption.

 Delayed Proof-of-Work (dPoW)